-- Only one third of Americans can pass a citizenship test.
+- Only one-third of Americans can pass the citizenship test.

-- Americans on the whole have trouble identifying historical figures and events correctly, such as who General Dwight D Eisenhower was, or which states were the original 13 colonies.
+- Americans have trouble identifying historical figures and events correctly, such as who General Dwight D Eisenhower was, or which states were the original 13 colonies.

 - Decline in civics education links to the decline in civic participation.

-- Enrollment in history is down at colleges across the nation but especially at the graduate level.
+- Enrollment in history is down at colleges across the nation, especially at the graduate level.

-If you’re interested expanding History Camp to new cities and making more History Camp content available to more people, contact Lee Wright, founder of History Camp.
+If you’re interested expanding History Camp to new cities and making more History Camp content available to more people, contact Carrie Lund, Executive Director of The Pursuit of History.

 To discuss financial support, as an individual, foundation, or other organization, contact Lee Wright, founder of History Camp and President of The Pursuit of History.